Mars-Interactive/vite-plugin-cdn-import/README.md

 Allows you to specify modules to be introduced in a production environment using a CDN.

 This can reduce build time and improve page load speed in production environments.

+<b>In addition (added to this fork): allow specifying script mode like "async" | "defer" and updated all related dependencies</b>

 ## Installation